enaix/SuperCFG/README.md

 - Grammar rules definition using templates
 - Fully templated parsing pipeline (lexer, parser and a user-defined AST class)
-- Shift-reduce parser with optional lookahead(1) algorithm
+- Dynamic shift-reduce parser with optional heuristic algorithms
-- Legacy recursive-descent parser (WIP)
 - Compile-time rules serialization in custom \*EBNF-like notation
+- TUI debugger with intermediate parser structures visualizations

 ### [Preprints and other materials](preprint/) are available